cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 They either branch, i.e. execute one of several possible alternatives, or they loop, i.e. repeat part of the code (zero,) one or more times.

+The `do` and `then` keywords in control statements are optional.
+It is recommended to always use them, as it may help reveal some errors in the structure of the program.

 # Loops

 There are several types of loops: